BerkeleyHCI/edg-ide/ide-getting-started.md

   ![Block diagram view](docs/vis_blinky_buckabs.png)
 </details>

-Select the buck converter in the block diagram visualization.
+Select (but without necessarily zooming into) the buck converter in the block diagram view.
 Then, search for `Buck` in the library browser, and pick the `Tps561201` under the BuckConverter.
 Right click on it, and select Refine Instance to set a refinement for this particular block instance.
 The following code should appear in the top-level design in the code editor: